tbolt/tbolt.space/_posts/2026-02-06-new-linux-setup-2026.md

 For development work I still prefer MacOS and the [Nova](https://nova.app) text editor.
 Nova has good SSH/SFTP support, so I can connect to my Linux box and work on projects remotely, and I often do.
 Agent forwarding with 1Password SSH Agent means I can still use my GitHub key from the Mac.
 It's a nice setup.

 On iPhone and iPad I use [Prompt](https://panic.com/prompt/) for SSH.
-It's a bit expensive and a little buggy but otherwise a great app.
-Plus I can VPN into my home network when I'm away.
-I've been tinkering with Claude Code this way, and it's a wild setup.
+It's a bit pricey and has a few bugs, but it's otherwise a great app.
+Additionally, I can connect to my home network via VPN/WireGuard when I’m away.
+I've been experimenting with Claude Code this way, and it's equal parts impressive and unnerving.

 ![Screenshot of Claude Code in Prompt 3 app on an iPhone](/uploads/2026/02/claudecodemobile.jpg)